 21. Be a kid in the Coombs Country Candy store

 Port Alberni is a great place to stock up on local goodies, and Coombs Country Candy is one of the best places to find them.
 This sweet, delightful candy store offers an impressive selection of treats made with fresh local ingredients.
-Be sure to try their melt-in-your-mouth Chicago Mix popcorn.
-You’ll be hooked and craving more.

-- A tsunami, caused by the 1964 Alaskan earthquake, destroyed parts of Port Alberni.
+- A tsunami caused by the 1964 Alaskan earthquake destroyed parts of Port Alberni.

 - Port Alberni lies within the territory of two Nuu-chah-nulth First Nations, the Tseshaht and the Hupacasath.